Jail Frequently Asked Questions

 Shelton, WA 98584

 Inmates have access to telephones to make collect calls.
-They may not receive incoming calls or messages unless it is a life/death emergency.
+They may not receive incoming calls or messages unless it is a life-or-death emergency.
 Claims of an emergency must be verified by jail staff prior to issuing the message to the inmate.

 Monies for Commissary:

-A commissary system is provided Inmates at the Mason County Jail.
-Inmates are allowed to have funds placed in their commissary account.
-Cash funds must brought the jail in person to be placed in the inmate’s account.
-Funds may be sent via the US Mail, provided, the funds are in the form of a Money Order, Guaranteed Funds Check or Cashiers Check.
-Cash funds will NOT be accepted via the US Mail.
-DO NOT send cash to an inmate via the US Mail.
+Funds may be sent via the US Mail in the form of a Money Order, Guaranteed Funds Check or Cashier’s Check.
+Cash funds will NOT be accepted.
+DO NOT send cash to an inmate via US Mail.

 Medication Prescribed by a Physician:

 Prescription medication can be dispensed to Inmates, provided: The medication must be prescribed by a physician and must be sent to the jail by the pharmacy where the prescription was filled in bubble pack form only.
-NO other container will be allowed.
+NO other container will be allowed.>